 The two countries’ central banks are making use of Blockchain and Distributed Legders technologies to achieve a proof-of-concept digital currencies for low fees cross-border remittance.

-In January when Saudi and UAE launched a trial version of their digital currency dubbed Aber, it used the test version to confirm how cheap the cross-border remittance could be with the cryptocurrency.
-At that time, the two countries limited the test version to few banks.
+In January when Saudi and UAE launched a trial version of their digital currency dubbed Aber, it used

 As the two countries prepare to launch their jointly managed digital currency, Saudi’s Finance Ministry had recently warned citizens of Saudi to be careful while trading using cryptocurrency within the country.